Dream about landing a spot on the front page of Google?

 How will you know your SEO tricks are working?

 I like to keep a spreadsheet with links to all my blog posts and their targeted keywords.
 I check their keywords usually on the 1st of every month by searching for them in Google.
 By then, depending on how hard the keyword is to rank for, I usually see an improvement.

 Ready to get that freelance business off the ground?

 Not sure how to start your own freelancing business or feeling overwhelmed by the endless to-do lists?

 Sign up for my Freelance Biz in a Box course, and I’ll help you ditch all that overwhelm so that you have a clear-cut plan in place to be running your own freelance business within 6 weeks.

-This is Part 4 of a 6-part series on kickstarting your freelancing business in 2018! 👊
+This is Part 4 of a 6-part series on kickstarting your freelancing business! 👊